Skip to content

 How to tip in Uruguay

-If paying by card, ask to add the tip before paying
+If paying by card, many places can add the tip to the payment

 Quick tips

-Small tips are more common than large percentages
+Small fixed cash tips are more common than large percentages outside restaurants

 DeliveryRound up